lovindata/blog/docs/posts/3/index.md

 No resources found in compordept-project-env namespace.
 ```

 This is due to the `ResourceQuota` in place, which requires requests and limits to be set up on all pods in order to orchestrate them.
-I did not find a way to configure them during helm chart installation.
+I did not find a way to configure them during Helm chart installation.
 So let's just remove the quota:

 ```bash
 kubectl delete quota namespace-quota
 ```

-Then try to reinstall the chart.
+Then, try to reinstall the chart.

 ```bash
 helm uninstall devops-spark-operator -n compordept-project-env helm install devops-spark-operator spark-operator/spark-operator --version 1.4.0 -n compordept-project-env
 ```

-Then list the pods.
+Then, list the pods.

 ```bash
 kubectl get po